Compliance & Governances 165

 What are the recommended timeframes for handling complaints?

-The Act requires complaints to be dealt with 'as soon as practicable' (Rule 165-25).
+The Act requires complaints to be dealt with 'as soon as practicable' (s 165 of the Act and the Aged Care Rules 2025).
 The ACQSC Better Practice Guide recommends acknowledgement within 5 business days of receipt and resolution within 30 calendar days.
 Complex complaints may take longer, but the provider should keep the complainant informed and document reasons for any delay.
 Statura Care tracks both benchmarks with escalating alerts.

 How does the system identify systemic issues from complaints?